MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-custom-ui-on-all-pages.md

 });
 ```

-In the example above, the user uses `microstrategy.embeddingContexts.embedLibraryPage` to embed a MicroStrategy Library home page.
-After the embedded page is loaded, the user may click a dashboard in the dashboard list to go to a dashboard consumption page, or RMC the "Edit" menu to go to a dashboard authoring page.
-The user could use fields `props.customUi.dossierConsumption` and `props.customUi.dossierAuthoring` to show or hide the components in these 2 pages.
+In the example above, the user uses `microstrategy.embeddingContexts.embedLibraryPage` to embed a
+Strategy Library home page.
+After the embedded page is loaded, the user may click a dashboard in the
+dashboard list to go to a dashboard consumption page, or RMC the "Edit" menu to go to a dashboard
+authoring page.
+The user could use fields `props.customUi.dossierConsumption` and
+`props.customUi.dossierAuthoring` to show or hide the components in these 2 pages.

 The details of `props.customUi` are as below:

 ### `props.customUi.library`

-This field is used to customized the UI components on the MicroStrategy Library home page.
-It has 2 properties: `sidebar` and `navigationBar`.
+This field is used to customized the UI components on the Strategy Library home page.
+It has 2
+properties: `sidebar` and `navigationBar`.

 #### Properties

 ##### `sidebar`

-Use the `sidebar` object to customize the sidebar on the MicroStrategy Library home page.
-All detailed properties below are `Boolean`.
+Use the `sidebar` object to customize the sidebar on the Strategy Library home page.
+All detailed
+properties below are `Boolean`.

 - `show`
   - Show the Library home page sidebar or not.
-If the sidebar is disabled in custom application, or `prop.customUi.library.sidebar.enabled` is false, the true value wouldn’t take effect.
+If the sidebar is disabled in custom application, or
+    `prop.customUi.library.sidebar.enabled` is false, the true value wouldn’t take effect.
   - Default value: `false`.
 - `enabled`
   - Show the "show sidebar" icon or not.